akandola96/Ab_Subgroup_Assignment/EXAMPLE.md

 ### blast.py
 4) Run the *blast_steps* function using the query sequence file created in step 2 and the IMGT reference data found in the *data* folder to perform a tBLASTn search: `blast_steps('queries.fasta','imgtrefseqs.fasta','mus musculs','ref_db')`
-Extracts reference sequences from IMGT data
+-Extracts reference sequences from IMGT data
-Makes a BLAST database based on this
+-Makes a BLAST database based on this
-Runs tBLASTN
+-Runs tBLASTN
 This step will output a reference database in addition to an XML file containing BLAST results.
 This step can take some time depending on the number of queries being evaluated.

 5) Run the *blast_output_formatting* function to organise the results of step 4 and create the blout_queries file: `blast_output_formatting('queries.fasta')`
-Parses the XML formatted BLAST output and converts it to CSV.
+-Parses the XML formatted BLAST output and converts it to CSV.
-Extracts the first 21 residues of query sequences and stores in a CSV.
+-Extracts the first 21 residues of query sequences and stores in a CSV.
-Combines these two CSV files.
+-Combines these two CSV files.
 For each query sequence the top hit will be extracted.
 The result of these steps is the *blout_queries* file, the format of which can be seen in the ReadMe file.